uotinashvili/energsoft-test-task/README.md

 open notebook/verify_data.ipynb file and set variables in a proper sections:

-- at first you have to send POST request to api/auth/token with "X-API-Key" header (value will be api_key_1, api_key_2, etc...)
+- at first you have to send POST request to api/auth/token with "X-API-Key" header (value will be api_key_1, api_key_2, etc...) for Auth.
-- to ready data from Azure SQL Server, you don't need to pass continuationToken as param. api_key could be api_key_1, api_key_2, api_key_3 based on customer
+- to read data from Azure SQL Server, you don't need to pass continuationToken as param. api_key could be api_key_1, api_key_2 based on customer
-- to ready data from CosmosDB, at first call you don't need to pass continuationToken, but every next call you need to pass it returned from the previous call.
+- to read data from CosmosDB, at first call you don't need to pass continuationToken, but every next call you need to pass it returned from the previous call.

+api_key_1 : SQL : customer_1
+api_key_2 : SQL : customer_2
+api_key_3 : CosmosDB : customer_3

 - base_url = "http://localhost:5103"  **Change if needed**
 - measurements_endpoint = f"{base_url}/api/measurements?page=1&pageSize=3&continuationToken=" **Change if needed**